ZenithGD/glfw/README.md

 ## GLFW Fork for ZEngine
-This fork was made on 29/05/2021 for easy integration for the GLFW platform with the ZEngine game engine project as a submodule.
+This fork was made for easy integration for the GLFW platform with any project whose build system is based on Premake scripts.
 A premake Lua script is included in order to build GLFW as a static library that links into the main project.
+I will try to update it with the latest GLFW source code available.

 # GLFW